cloudbykristine/aws-cloud-challenge/README.md

 - An AWS account with appropriate permissions.
 - Basic knowledge of HTML, CSS, and JavaScript.
 - Familiarity with AWS services such as S3, Lambda, API Gateway, and DynamoDB.
-- Installed tools: AWS CLI, Terraform, Git, and Node.js.
+- Installed tools: AWS CLI, Terraform, Git, and Python.

 ## Technologies Used